TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

 Now the connection should work without having to specify any parameters as described above.

-If this does not work another issue might be that your SSH version is too new and does not accept the signature algorithm .
+If this does not work another issue might be that your SSH version is too new and does not accept the signature algorithm.
 You can test this by executing:

 .. code-block:: bash
    :caption: shell command